Review Analysis Conclusion

 Texture and Rind Considerations

 Aged provolone frequently ships with a wax rind or natural crust that protects the interior during transit.
 The rind is not typically eaten, so factor in a small yield loss when you calculate usable cheese.
 Semi-firm aged blocks grate beautifully and can be sliced thin without crumbling, while softer young provolone is better suited to cubing or thick slicing.
-If a listing mentions “cut fresh and vacuum sealed,” you can expect a moister product upon arrival than one that has been sitting in a retail counter.
+If a listing mentions “cut fresh and vacuum sealed,” you can expect a moister product upon arrival than one that has been sitting on a retail counter.

 Setup and Storage After Delivery